Total Processing > Blog > Payments > Payment gateways explained: Everything you need to know

 Issues with your payment gateway can jeopardise revenue, so you want a reliable solution.
 With this in mind, think about customer support carefully.
 You’ll want to be sure that your provider will be responsive and solve any issues that arise as quickly as possible.

-Similarly, make sure the team you’re working with are knowledgeable about payments.
-You want a payment gateway that is tailored to your needs, and that integrates seamlessly with your website and the rest of your payment processing.
+Most importantly, you want a payment gateway that is tailored to your needs, and that integrates seamlessly with your website and the rest of your payment processing.

-Our team at Total Processing are experts in the industry, and can work closely with your development team to integrate a secure payment gateway and help you to start taking payments as soon as possible.
-We can build a custom payment solution from start to finish, including other elements such as merchant accounts and hosted payment pages.
-Get in touch with us today to learn more, and get a quote.
+Our team at Total Processing are experts in the industry and can work closely with your development team to integrate a secure payment gateway and help you start taking payments as soon as possible.

 Ready To Start